syedimra953/itrs/README.md

 1. **Compile the Code**: Ensure that all Java source files are successfully compiled maven `mvn clean install`  or using `javac` .

 2. **Run the Server (TCPServer)**:

-   - Please note : Server is configured to run on localhost (127.0.0.1) and port is 443
+   - Please note : TCPServer is configured to run on localhost (127.0.0.1) and port is 8080
+   - Simple way to run the application is from IDE, right click on TCPServer class and run it will launch Server terminal.
+   - OR
    - Open a terminal.
    - Navigate to the directory where `TCPServer.java` is located.
    - Run the `TCPServer` class with the desired port number as an argument.
 For example, to run the server on port 12345, use the following command:
      ```
-     java TCPServer 443
+     java TCPServer 8080
      ```

 3. **Run the Client (TCPClient)**:

+   - Simple way to run the application is from IDE, right click on TCPClient class and run it will launch Client terminal and start testing.
+   - OR
    - Open another terminal.
    - Navigate to the directory where `TCPClient.java` is located.
    - Run the `TCPClient` class.
    - Or from IDE right click and run TCPClient

-4. **Interact with the Client**:
+5. **Interact with the Client**:
    - Once the `TCPClient` is running, you can interact with it by entering messages in the client terminal.
    - Type a message and press Enter.
 The message will be sent to the server.
    - You will receive responses from the server, and the round trip time and throughput rate will be displayed.

-5. **To Exit the Client**: Type "exit" and press Enter to quit the client.
+6. **To Exit the Client**: Type "exit" and press Enter to quit the client.

-6. **To Stop the Server**: You can stop the server by terminating the server terminal.
+7. **To Stop the Server**: You can stop the server by terminating the server terminal.

 ## Project Structure